Last Updated on February 17, 2022 by Mark Ferguson

 I have refinanced many of my properties over the years and I have also used lines of credit quite a few times.
 I am a real estate investor who flips houses and buys quite a few rentals so having cash available is important to my business.
 You can take cash out of properties you own using a refinance or a line of credit, but they are very different loan products.
 A refinance has a longer-term, could have a fixed rate, but you must use the money at all times.
 A line of credit has a shorter term, usually has a variable rate, but you can use the money when you need to and not use money when you do not need it.
-There are pros and cons to each option that I will discuss in detail in this article.
+There are pros and cons to either a home refinance or a line of credit and I will discuss in detail in this article.

-How does a cash-out refinance or line of credit work?
+How does a home refinance or a line of credit work?

 A cash-out refinance is what we are talking about in this article because you are taking cash out of your house.
 The basic idea is that you have a loan on your house now or you owe it free and clear.
 A refinance means you get a new loan that pays off the old loan or is put in place with a property owned free and clear.
 When it is a cash-out refinance the new loan replaces the old loan, pays all of the loan fees, and has money left over that you get to keep. if the new loan is $100,000 and the old loan is $80,000 you might get $15,000 cash back after paying the refinance fees.